$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 • Workers whose employer was acquired or restructured since their permit was issued

-• Anyone who has been told by an employer that they "cannot" produce the letter (they can — this is a misunderstanding of scope or a deflection)
+• Anyone who has been told by an employer that they "cannot" produce the letter (this may reflect a misunderstanding of scope or a deflection)

 Who This Page Is NOT For